 - Music: ask family members to make up tapes of songs that the person used to like or tapes of family member talking

-- Social interaction: suggest that a carer spends 10-15 minutes a day with the person reminiscing or having a conversation about a topic of interest to the individual.
-This will give significant benefit.
+- Social interaction suggest that a carer spends 10-15 minutes a day with the person reminiscing or having a conversation about a topic of interest to the individual.
+This will give a significant benefit.
 A life storybook is a good way of identifying the conversation and themes for reminiscence.

 - Increase day-time activity where possible this relieves boredom and improves nighttime sleep.

 - Aromatherapy: There is some modest evidence to support the use of lavender aromatherapy oils to decrease agitation

 - Observe the person for a period of time 1-4 weeks, if no improvement reassess for delirium/ triggers.

 How to decide on whether to commence pharmacological treatment in NCS in 3 steps